-Coastal Marmaris is the place to go for all night partying and a buzzing resort, while the seaside city of Bodrum offers a culture injection where you can visit one of the Seven Wonders of the Ancient World – the Tomb of Mausolus.
+Buzzing Marmaris is the place to go for all-night partying and sizzling beach days, while the seaside city of Bodrum adds a little culture to the mix with historic sites such as the Tomb of Mausolus, one of the Seven Wonders of the Ancient World

-The Lycian Coast is another option, with coastal towns such as Olu Deniz and Kalkan offering beach holidays against the backdrop of pine-clad mountains.
+The Lycian Coast is another option for a September sun holiday.
+Coastal towns such as Olu Deniz and Kalkan are all about relaxing on the beach and enjoying the stunning backdrop of pine-clad mountains.

 The beauty of Spain as a holiday destination lies in its diversity.
 Whether you want an entertainment-packed family break in Benidorm, a culture-soaked Barcelona getaway or a history-rich holiday in Seville, Spain comes up trumps.

-The largest of the islands, Crete will treat you to glorious stretches of sand and plenty of historic sightseeing.
-Santorini is the one to choose for traditional whitewashed villages and some of the world’s most scenic sunsets, while Rhodes has more history and exemplary Greek island architecture.
+To narrow down your options consider Crete, Greece’s largest island.
+It’s got glorious stretches of sand and plenty of historic sightseeing.
+Iconic Santorini, meanwhile, is just like the postcards.
+Go for traditional whitewashed villages and some of the world’s most scenic sunsets.

-Note that many Greek island resorts start winding down after the peak summer season, so some shops, bars and restaurants will be closed.
+Note that some Greek island resorts start winding down after the peak summer season, so some shops, bars and restaurants will be closed.

-Exotic Malta is jam-packed with history and its toasty temperatures allow you to bask your way through balmy days.
+Malta is jam-packed with history and its toasty late summer temperatures are wonderfully balmy days with highs of 28C in September.

-Although the island doesn’t have many beaches, sandy spots can be found at Golden Bay or Mellieha.
-However, many of the hotels have such fantastic pools and great views that you’ll have prime flopping territory right on your doorstep.
+Although the island doesn’t have many sandy beaches — Malta's are often of the rocky variety, more of a jumping off point for a dip in the beautiful Med than a place to lay your towel – sandy spots can be found at the aptly named Golden Bay or Mellieha.
+Many of the hotels have fantastic pools and great views, too, so you’re likely to have prime flopping territory right on your doorstep.